astropy/astropy-APEs/APE0.rst

 * Phase 1, Nominations: Candidates will be nominated and confirm their interest in serving.
 Candidates can be nominated by anyone, including themselves, and do not have to be Voting Members to be nominated.
+Candidates should provide a brief statement in support of their candidacy.
 * Phase 2, Voting: Each Voting Member can vote for zero or more of the candidates, up to the number of candidates.
 Voting is performed anonymously.
   Candidates are ranked by the total number of votes they receive.
 If a tie